Top 11 Ideas to Improve Employee Development & Growth

 These days, personalization isn’t just necessary, it’s expected.
 When Amazon and Netflix and Starbucks know what you want before you ask, that expectation for a personalized experience naturally translates to the workplace.
 That’s why it’s critical for employers to treat every employee as an individual, even if multiple people are doing the exact same job.

 To do so requires very specific problem identification, followed by the matching of the employee with an expert in that particular issue.
-For example, if sales reps are struggling, it may turn out that one needs a coach in cold calling skills, another needs to take a business writing class for drafting emails, while yet another simply needs a quick refresher on how to use the CRM platform.
+For example, if sales reps are struggling, it may turn out that one needs a coach in cold calling skills, another needs to take a business writing class for drafting emails, and yet another simply needs a quick refresher on how to use the CRM platform.
 Always remember that everyone learns differently.

 Idea 8: Make DEI a Core Company Value

-To accomplish this, employers first need to understand how their company is not truly diverse, equitable, and inclusive, before they can take remedial steps.
+To accomplish this, employers first need to understand how their company is not truly diverse, equitable, and inclusive before they can take remedial steps.
 A key component of the solution is education; for example, by educating employees on the latest sensitive issues, companies can avoid potentially embarrassing mishaps, while ensuring that everyone feels comfortable.

 By embracing DEI, companies create a sense of social justice in the office, and the feeling that they care about community values.
 Putting out an official company statement on DEI strengthens this message.
 Another advantage of creating this “safe space” is that it gives employees from culturally diverse backgrounds the confidence to present a different point of view, and one that may not have occurred to the group’s social majority.
-This helps make others aware of bias, which can counter poor decision making.
+This helps make others aware of bias, which can counter poor decision-making.
 It also helps the team avoid “groupthink,” and gives everyone the sense that their ideas are welcome.

 Idea 9: Put Internal Mobility in Action